Top Three Things

 We got married in a Pentecostal Holiness church.
 I’ll never forget the marriage counseling we did before the wedding.
-The preacher said to us that the three things we would argue the most about would be sex, money, and kids.
+The preacher said to us that there were three things we would argue the most about.
+Sex, money, and kids.
 You know what?
 He was right.

-You will experience those three hot topics differently throughout your marriage but one thing is for sure, marriage magnifies your own traits, both the ones you are proud of and the ones you are not.
-Selfishness will easily shine, mismanagement of time or troubles will try to triumph, and you either grow together or you grow apart.
+You will experience those three hot topics differently throughout your marriage.
+One thing is for sure, marriage magnifies your own traits, both the ones you are proud of and the ones you are not.
+Selfishness will easily shine.
+Mismanagement of time or troubles will try to triumph, and you either grow together or you grow apart.

 1 Corinthians 13